esnkrimi/Angular-products-drawer/README.md

-Products Boards that will get data and show products on a luxury format
+Products Boards that will get data and show products in a luxury format

 ----------------------------DEMO